- Get Rid of Bed Bugs

 Get Rid of Bed Bugs

-The following step-by-step instructions are devised by the Bed Bug Patrol team of experts to get eliminate bed bugs for good.
+The following step-by-step instructions are devised by the Bed Bug Patrol team of experts to eliminate bed bugs for good, using physical and all natural bed bugs sprays as a one-two punch to be the ultimate bed bug killer.

 When you feel ready get your solutions at our shop

-The first step to get rid of bed bugs is to do some extensive investigative work.
+The first step to become the ultimate bed bug killer and get rid of bed bugs is to do some extensive investigative work.
 Pay close attention to where people sit or sleep for long periods of time.
 Bed Bugs can be visible to the eye, but the use of a magnifying glass can help to discover younger nymphs.

 Be prepared to inspect all areas of the room using a bright flashlight and a pocket microscope or magnifying glass if you have one available.

-Bed Bugs leave reddish- brown spots on mattresses and have a distinct smell.
-These can be blood stains and droppings.
+Bed Bugs leave reddish-brown spots on mattresses and have a distinct smell.
+(Both of these will send you looking for an all-natural bed bug killer!)
+These blood stains are the bed bugs' droppings.
 Remember that the bed bug's flat shape and small body enable it to hide easily in cracks and crevices.
 Bed bugs, eggs, larvae, and fecal deposits can go unnoticed with just a casual inspection.
+A bed bug UV detection light can also help.

 You should inspect everything thoroughly when looking for bed bugs.
 No area should be ignored because bed bugs hide anywhere!
 Examples: wall sconces, behind electrical switch plates, behind wall posters and pictures, between books and magazines on shelves and in racks.

 Inspect all the places near any sleeping areas, which may mean taking the bed frames apart!
 Bed bugs can migrate to other rooms and can even travel with you!
-Keep in mind if you live in an apartment, they can migrate to and from a neighbors apartment, and you may need their cooperation to stop the infestation.
+Keep in mind if you live in an apartment, they can migrate to and from a neighbor's apartment, and you may need their cooperation to stop the infestation.
+Send them to this site so that they can also order our natural bed bug killer spray.

 Bed Bugs (eggs, larvae, nymphs, and adults in seam on mattress)